David Chambers

 Professional experience

 Professor Chambers is Founder and Co-Director of the Centre for Endowment Asset Management at Cambridge Judge Business School, and a Research Fellow at the Centre for Economic Policy Research.
 He is a Fellow of Clare College, Cambridge and of the Royal Historical Society.
-He previously sat on the Editorial Board of the Financial Analysts Journal.
+Currently a Visiting Professor in Economic History at LSE, he previously sat on the Editorial Board of the Financial Analysts Journal.
 Prior to returning to full-time education in 2001, Professor Chambers worked for 20 years in investment banking and asset management in Europe, Japan and the United States.

 Previous appointments